Energy Efficiency Checklist

 2018 Benchmarking Training Events

-Custom Alternative Compliance Path (CACP)
+Custom Alternative Compliance Plan pathway

 Custom Alternative Compliance Path (CACP) path gives properties that are unable to hit their BEPS Target due to unusual circumstances the opportunity to customize a path that upholds the spirit of BEPS.
 Unlike the Paths 1-3, properties must apply to pursue a CACP and not all will be deemed eligible .
 Because pursuing a CACP is somewhat arduous and will take several months (not counting the implementation time), interested properties should plan ahead and take early action.